KentaAkimoto/L5/README.markdown

 # L5 - Yet Another Presentation Tool for Lispers

+This application is forked from the L5(author:Mr. Fukamachi) by Kenta Akimoto.

 This application is a presentation tool written in Clojure.
 You can create slides with S-expression.
 See a sample files under _sample_ directory for example.

+## added features by me
+- Page jumping (press a up key)

 ## Installation